Vincent-DARIBO/React-Native-training-app/README.md

 ## General info

-this app brings together all the basic principles of creating an application.
+This app brings together all the basic principles of creating an application.
 We created this application to apply our knowledge of React Native.
 You can find the concept of:

 - Internationalization (Manage the language used according to that of the device)